ygmrs/restful-web-services/README.md

 - Jackson
 - Maven

-> This is a historical Spring Boot example retained as part of a broader software engineering portfolio.
+> This is a historical Spring Boot retained as part of a broader software engineering.
 The framework version reflects the original implementation and is not intended as a current production baseline.

 ## Project Structure